When it comes to choosing a site search engine for an ecommerce platform, evaluating an ecommerce search vendor is a cumbersome task.

 Yet, way too often, buyers choose to overlook this.

-AI models trained on huge datasets can influence user experience on an ecommerce platform.
+AI models trained on huge datasets can influence user experience on an ecommerce search platform.
 But it’s not a question of how much data — again, the emphasis needs to be on fine-tuning models with relevant data.
 And that relevant data comes from leveraging your ecommerce site expertise.

 We’ve seen a lot of interest in Natural Language Processing (NLP) advancements .
 Customers are now used to a Google-like user experience, namely finding relevant results from search querries that matches their natural language.
 And we, as ecommerce suppliers assume that the best way to meet customers’ search bar expectations is by opting for language models pre-trained on giant datasets.